-It is my contention that the limited body of critical work on Selvon is indicative of such reductive and formulaic approaches to postcolonial texts.
-As one of the writers one might expect to see on a postcolonial syllabus (and one that wouldn't be expected on any other type of syllabus).
+It is my contention that the limited body of critical work on Selvon is indicative of such reductive and formulaic approaches to postcolonial texts.4 As one of the writers one might expect to see on a postcolonial syllabus (and one that wouldn't be expected on any other type of syllabus).
 Selvon, a non-white, non-professional, immigrant from the Trinidad, is situated squarely inside the conventional understanding of what it means to be a postcolonial writer.
 As a result, he has been handled in conventionally postcolonial content it includes.

-4 The limited amount, and the generally low quality, of cruicism on Selvon does, in fact, reflect a problem in postcolonial discourse which is more easily overrioded in the large amount of material on writers like Napsul, Cordimer, or, in the case of chapter four, Coetzee, For this reason, Selvon's limited critical source represents a manageable case-study, demonstrating, in a bare-bone fashion, the problematic role of "determinant oppressions" in some kinds of postcolonial thought.
-And, as the fourth chapter indicates larger critical propersis tike the one surrounding Coetzee'd not correct these problems, they around institutionalize and disquises them in different ways.
-Indeed, the critical hierarchy that builds up around certain writers and more problematically, certain theorems, might suggest that postcolonial discourses are. in fact, renstituting the divide between some kind of "rovy tower" approach to (postcolonial) tests going on in the upper recleions of academia, and the more pervasive practices which operate in less-conspicuous settings.
-Despite their status as the "Holy Trainy" (Moore-Gilbert 132) in some critical critics, the recleions of academia and the more pervasive particles which operate in less-conspicuous settings.
-Despite their status as the "Holy Trainy" (Moore-Gilbert 132) in some critical critics, the recleions of academia and the more pervasive and subtle problems inside protectional discourse.
+4 The immed amount, and the generally low quality, of cruticism on Schön does, in fact, reflect a problem in potocional discourse which is more easily vericobical in the large amount of material on writers like Napaul.
+Gordimer, or, in the case of chapter four.
+Coetcee.
+For this reason.
+Schön's limited crutical over represents a managobie case-study, demonstrating, in a bart-bones fashion, the problematic reflect of "determinant oppressions" in some kinds of postcolonial thought.
+And, as the fourth chapter indicates, larger encular projects like the one surrounding Coetcase to not correct these problems, they just institutionalize and disguise them in different ways.
+Indeed, the crutical hierarchy that builds up around craft and were some kand of "ivory tower" approach to (postcolonial) tests going in the upper cleations of audiena, and the more previous source processing source processing and the more previous and the more previous experison of the operate in tas-competions and the more previous and the more previous equations and the more previous experison of the operate in tas-competions and the more previous experison of the operate in tas-competions and the more previous experison of the operate in tas-competions and the more previous experison of the work of Stati, Spin ki, and Ellinbia has been questioned by others: including Asign Armad Benic Pary.
+While my own competion of postcolonial lines in different work of Stati (see story scenarios) and the problems inside problems inside protections in discourse.

 ways, ways which run counter to the specific nature of Selvon's fictional project.
 Crudely, conventional postcolonial treatments of Selvon tend to mimic, rather than critique, colonial practices.
 Such treatments overlook the complexity of an existing system (a nation or a text) because of an overdeveloped interest in a single aspect of that system.
 While the colonial regime considered colonial spaces in terms of certain rare or raw materials, some postcolonial critics seem to treat complex works of art (like Selvon's) exclusively in terms of a certain pre-existent, reductive set of preoccupations, and the sense that this is some kind of critical plundering is difficult to ignore or resist.
-Although his friend Austin Clarke insists that Selvon "was not interested in... sociological and racialistic dissection" (42) of culture, and although Wayne Brown sees Selvon as "the least racially distressed writer of his generation" (35), most critics who bother to think about Selvon do so with reductive sociopolitical and racial accounts.
+Although his friend Austin Clarke insists that Selvon "was not interested in... sociological and racialistic dissection" (42) of culture, and although Wayne Brown sees Selvon as "the least racially distressed writer of his generation" (35), most critics who bother to think about Selvon do so with reductive sociopolitical and racial accounts 3.